joshuajameshunt/php-router/README.md

 # php-router
-Simple, elegant, connect-style router for PHP.
+Simple connect-style router for PHP.

 Coming back to PHP from a JavaScript/Node perspective, I like this approach to routing: